danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 - How does this interact with the SPA fallback system?
 - Should 404 pages be treated as "real" routes for history purposes?

 Each of these questions led to more edge cases and more code.
 The simple router was growing more complex as it encountered the realities of user behavior and web standards.
-Framework routers handle these scenarios because they've been tested against thousands of real-world applications, but my vanilla solution had to discover and solve each problem individually, or decide that for a simple project, it doesn't have to solve every edge case.
+My vanilla solution had to discover and solve each problem individually—or decide that for a simple project, it doesn't have to solve every edge case.

 ## Problem 4: Deployment Path